 What is Computer Telephony Integration?

-Computer telephony integration also lets your communication devices to communicate with one another: phone, computer, fax, voice mail, mobile, etc. This gives users centralized control over all of their means of communication through a single interface.
+Computer telephony integration also lets your communication devices (phone, computer, fax, voice mail, mobile, etc.) communicate with one another.
+This gives users centralized control over all of their means of communication through a single interface.

-With CTI, these tasks can be carried out from any computer, thereby benefiting smaller companies which lack the resources to maintain costly communications infrastructures.
-This technology is often used in call centers, since they field a large volume of calls, and continually seek to enhance productivity.
+With CTI, these tasks can be carried out from any computer, thereby benefiting smaller companies that lack the resources to maintain costly communications infrastructures.
+This technology is often used in call centers, since they field a large volume of calls and continually seek to enhance productivity.
 Computer telephony integration opens the door to a more flexible and scalable way of operating a call center.